pictures courtesy of Yannick Rolandeau

 * Yannick Rolandeau wrote kind of an In Memoriam for Pierre Rapeau, explaining in this text what kind of documentary he had wanted to shoot about life and works of the artist.
-This text, published on Rolandeau's website, has been translated into english and republished in my collection OEE texts.
+This text, published on Rolandeau's website (not available anymore), has been translated into english and republished in my collection OEE texts.

 * Article (undated) by Jeanine Rivais on her website

 * More pictures on Michel Gombart's website and on the website Oui....mais......

 Although Pierre Rapeau did not make his creations for a human public, articles about his work have been published and in september 2008 an exposition was held in his honour (la Beaudrigie, 23800 Saint Jory de Chalais, Dordogne France).